Kärcher Steam cleaner SC 2 EasyFix

 Steam cleaner SC 2 EasyFix

-The SC 2 EasyFix from Kärcher is the entry-level model for steam cleaning without chemicals.
+The SC 2 EasyFix steam cleaner from Kärcher is the ideal starting model for steam cleaning without chemicals.
 For pure cleanliness on hard surfaces throughout the home.
+With the EasyFix floor nozzle.

-The easy and intuitive to use SC 2 EasyFix entry-level steam cleaner provides two-step steam regulation for adapting the steam intensity to the surface and level of dirt.
+The simple and intuitive-to-use SC 2 EasyFix entry-level steam cleaner provides two-step steam regulation for adapting the steam intensity to the surface and level of dirt.
 Practical accessory storage on the device as well as a parking position for the floor nozzle are useful details for even more convenient steam cleaning.
 The EasyFix floor nozzle with flexible joint guarantees excellent ergonomics and, thanks to the lamella technology, ensures perfect cleaning results.
 Thanks to the convenient hook-and-loop system, the floor cleaning cloth can be quickly and easily attached to the floor nozzle and removed again without having to come into contact with dirt.
-The SC 2 EasyFix cleans entirely without chemicals and can be used universally.
-Thorough cleaning with the Kärcher steam cleaner removes up to 99.999% of viruses¹⁾ and 99.99% of all common household bacteria²⁾ from typical household hard surfaces.
-Using the various accessories, tiles, hobs, exhaust hoods and even the smallest gaps are hygienically cleaned.
+The SC 2 EasyFix Kärcher steam cleaner cleans entirely without chemicals and can be used anywhere.
+Thorough cleaning with the Kärcher steam cleaner removes 99.999% of viruses¹⁾ and 99.99% of all common household bacteria²⁾ from typical household hard surfaces.
+Its extensive accessories can be used effectively to deliver hygienic results when cleaning tiles, hobs, exhaust hoods and even the smallest of crevices.
 Even stubborn dirt is reliably removed.

 Features and benefits